ndrewh/Raspberry-pi-fm-radio-bluetooth/README.md

 Troubleshooting
 ----

 Open an issue and I'll see if maybe I left something out.
-Also see `journalctl` which acesses most of the logs for pulseaudio, bluez, etc.
+Also see `journalctl` which acesses most of the logs for pulseaudio, bluez, etc. There is some other stuff logged to `/var/log/bluetooth_dev` and `/var/log/bluetooth_err` by the 'bluetooth' script but thats probably not helpful.

 To-do
 ----